ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

   -- Do serge LSST client: https://serge.ncsa.illinois.edu/lsst-client/ (id ends with 74741)
        ** NOTE: This should return standard NCSA claims and voPersonExternalID must be set in the claims or this fails.
+       ** NOTE: uidNumber must be asserted or this fails.
        ** NOTE: This is NOT QDL but functor scripting and is a critical regression test.

    -- Farm out testing to others: LSST, LIGO, FNAL